testmycode/tmc-server/README.markdown

 5. Initialize the database with `env RAILS_ENV=production rake db:reset`
 6. Go to `ext/tmc-sandbox` and compile it with `sudo make`.
 See its readme for dependencies.
 7. Go to `ext/tmc-sandbox/web` and install dependencies with `bundle install`.
-8. Run the test suite with `rake spec`.
+8. Run the test suite with `rake test`.
 9. If you use Apache, then make sure `public/` and `tmp/` are readable and install [mod_xsendfile](https://tn123.org/mod_xsendfile/).
 Configure XSendFilePath to the `tmp/cache` directory of the application.

 The application should not be deployed into a multithreaded server!
 It often changes the current working directory, which is a process-specific attribute.
 Each request should have its process all to itself.
 If you use Apache with say Passenger, then use the prefork MPM.